Chicken Enchilada Casserole

 But in all honesty it is kind of nice to have him home in the evenings.
 Lately, I’ve been trying to find dinner options that are easy to make together.
 Especially because there are other important things to do, like go to the dog park and binge watch TV shows on Netflix.

 I’m only kidding.
 Sort of.
 But, this dinner is definitely easy to make and comes together quickly!
 If you cook your chicken ahead of time, then all you have to do is layer, bake, and eat.
 Now that sounds like my kind of dinner!

-This chicken enchilada casserole is also great served with this Mexican rice as well.
-I seriously can’t stop making that stuff, sooo good.
-Hope you enjoy this as much as we do!
+- This chicken enchilada casserole is great served with this Mexican rice as well.

 - 6 corn tortillas

-- 1 and ½ cups shredded cheese (I used colby jack, any kind will work)
+- 1 1/2 cups shredded cheese (I used colby jack, any kind will work)

 - 2 cups enchilada sauce

 - Preheat the oven to 350°F (177°C).
 Spray an 8x8-inch baking dish with non-stick cooking spray and set aside.